arttu/feed_parser/README.md

       pp feed_item
     end

-    # you can also pass http options to be used for the connection
-    # for available options, check out the OpenURI documentation: http://apidock.com/ruby/OpenURI
-    fp = FeedParser.new(:url => "http://example.com/feed/", :http => {:ssl_verify_mode => OpenSSL::SSL::VERIFY_NONE})

-If the fetched XML is not a valid RSS or an ATOM feed, a FeedParser::UnknownFeedType is raised in FeedParser#parse.
+If the XML is not a valid RSS or an ATOM feed, a FeedParser::UnknownFeedType is raised in FeedParser#parse.

 ## Running tests